neetozone/secvault/README.md

 # Secvault

 Restores the classic Rails `secrets.yml` functionality that was removed in Rails 7.2.
-Provides environment-specific secrets management with modern encryption support.
+Uses plain YAML files by default, with optional encryption support.

 **Rails Version Support:**
 - **Rails 7.1**: Manual setup (see Rails 7.1 Integration below)